Whitehouse, Keating praise western unity over Ukraine after trip to Europe

 While acknowledging the Russians might try to respond by waging cyber attacks against the U.S., Whitehouse said, “we have our own cyber capabilities, so they’ll be at real risk if they get too full of mischief.”

-Whitehouse, a third-term Democrat, returned Wednesday from a trip to Europe where he helped lead a Senate delegation to the Munich Security Conference, a high-level annual gathering of western leaders.
-The Ukraine crisis was the main focus of the event this year.
+Whitehouse, a third-term Democrat, returned Wednesday from a trip to Europe where he co-led a bipartisan congressional delegation to the Munich Security Conference, a high-level annual gathering of western leaders.
+The Ukraine crisis was the main focus this year.

 Whitehouse was one of three local lawmakers who attended the event, along with Democratic Congressmen Jim Langevin of Rhode Island and Bill Keating of Massachusetts.